MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-use-time-sheets.md

 ## <a name="to-fill-in-time-sheet-lines-and-submit-for-approval"></a>To fill in time sheet lines and submit for approval

-Time sheet registration is tracked in hours, the standard base unit of measurement for resources.
+Time sheet registration is tracked in hours, the standard base unit of measure for resources.
 By default, a time sheet shows the common work days of Monday through Friday.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Time Sheets**, and then choose the related link.
 2. Select a time sheet for the relevant period.